A Lion in the House: Timothy Woods

 The documentary begins in Cincinnati, Ohio, with the introduction of fifteen-year-old Timothy Woods (referred to as Tim).
 It is explained that Tim was diagnosed with Hodgkin's lymphoma, a cancer of the lymph node glands.
 His symptoms, which were initially dismissed by doctors, manifested through a persistent cough and swollen neck that became progressively worse with time.
 It is also explained that eventually after more tests, Tim finally had to be rushed to the Cincinnati Children's Hospital's emergency department for immediate treatment.

-Tim is shown to live with his brother, sister, various other family members, and mother, who is the head of the household.
+Tim is shown to live with his sister, adopted brother, various other family members, and mother, who is the head of the household.
 Tim admits that he enjoys the attention he receives from his family and doctors surrounding his cancer treatment.
 Throughout the course of his disease, Tim struggles with taking his medications and complying with his oncologists' orders to gain weight in order to build immunity and facilitate the chemotherapy process.
 He is caught lying about his weight several times.
 Tim's mother, Marietha, explains that "every day is a fight with him" when it comes to getting him to comply with his medical treatment.
 One of Tim's nurses also explains that Tim's non-compliance may stem from a desire to uphold and protect his image.
 He is forced to receive a nasogastric tube after this ordeal.
 Tim misses an entire year of school.